Knotx/knotx-fragments/handler/README.md

 ####### Node Processing Log

-Node processing generates flat logs in the following structure.
+Node processing produce flat logs in the following structure.

 | Task | Node alias | Status | Transition | Node Log |
 |---|---|---|---|---|
 | TASK | A1 | SUCCESS | T1 | L-A1 |
 | TASK | A2 | SUCCESS | T1 | L-A2 |

+`Node Log` is a log produced by specific `node` execution.
+Its structure is defined by each node's implementation.

 ###### Action node